 Thuresday October 1, 2015, Day 9

-Although it was very windy and gusty night I slept rather well, using a blanket because it became cold as the night progressed.
+Although it was a very windy and gusty night I slept rather well, using a blanket because it became cold as the night progressed.
 I went ashore but from the main dock and then I walked up hill on the paved road to Kambos.
 It was much closer this way then yesterday’s walk along the northern dirt road.

 Back to the dinghy.
 While going to my boat I stopped and chatted with the Canadian 43' S/Y Onward.
-They purchased her in the east US and then sailed her to Mediterranean from N. Carolina.
+They purchased her in the east US and then sailed her to the Mediterranean from N. Carolina.
 They have owned her now for 4 years and winter her in Preveza.
-But they are now saying her.
+But they are now selling her.
 After this brief encounter I stopped by Myrina and we exchanged calling cards.
 They also invited me to stay for a cup of coffee.

 After returning to Thetis I snorkeled and checked the anchor.
 It had not moved since it was set yesterday despite the strong gusts.
 Again it was windy and too gusty for the tent.
 So, I rigged the small bimini and a large left over old cover.
 These allowed me to have my lunch and then to read while sitting in the cockpit.